-On or about March 5, 2012, Respondent filed his 2011 Annual SEI with the Water District.
-On his 2011 Annual SEI, Respondent did not report receiving any gifts from Pacifica, Mr. Sisson, or Mr. Camacho between January 1 and December 31, 2011.
+On or about February 29, 2012, Respondent filed his 2011 Annual SEI with the Water District.
+On his 2011 Annual SEI, Respondent did not report receiving any gifts from Pacifica, Mr. Sisson, or Mr. Camacho.

-On or about April 13, April 20, and June 22, 2012, Respondent played golf with Mr. Sisson, and Mr. Sisson, on behalf of Pacifica, paid Respondent's respective green fee cost of \$95, \$47, and \$69.
+On or about April 13, 2012, Respondent played golf with Mr. Sisson.
+Mr. Sisson, on behalf of Pacifica, paid Respondent's green fee cost of \$95.

-On or about June 25, 2012, Respondent, in his capacity as the General Manager, submitted a staff report to the Board that recommended that the Water District extend the terms of the Original Agreement to June 30, 2014, for \$2,439,360.
-At its June 25, 2012, meeting, the Board, by a majority vote, accepted the staff recommendation and authorized Respondent to amend the Original Agreement as recommended by the staff report.
-On or about July 2, 2012, Respondent, on behalf of the Water District, and Mr. Sisson, on behalf of Pacific, signed Amendment No. 8 to the Original Agreement, which extended the terms of the Original Agreement to June 30, 2014, and obligated the Water District to pay Pacifica up to \$2,439,360 for services rendered.
+On or about June 25, 2012, the Board considered a staff report that recommended that the Water District extend the terms of the Original Agreement to June 30, 2014, for \$2,439,360.
+At its June 25, 2012, meeting, the Board, by a majority vote, adopted the staff's recommendation and authorized the General Manager to amend the Original Agreement as recommended by the staff report.
+Respondent, in his capacity as a member of the Board, voted to adopt the staff's recommendation.

+On or about July 2, 2012, the Water District and Pacifica executed Amendment No. 8 to the Original Agreement, which extended the terms of the Original Agreement to June 30, 2014, and obligated the Water District to pay Pacifica up to \$2,439,360 for services rendered.

-On or about August 3, and October 5, 2012, Respondent played golf with Mr. Sisson, and Mr. Sisson, on behalf of Pacifica, paid Respondent's respective green fee costs of \$58.99, and \$135.
+On or about October 5, 2012, Respondent played golf with Mr. Sisson.
+Mr. Sisson, on behalf of Pacifica, paid Respondent's green fee cost of \$135.